Table of Contents

 Food Allergy (IgE)

-Urgent Medical Advice: If you or someone else experiences swelling of the lips, face, or throat, wheezing, difficulty breathing, or a sudden collapse after eating, you must call 999 or go to A&E immediately.
-These are signs of anaphylaxis.
-An IgG food intolerance test is not appropriate for these situations and does not diagnose allergies.
+Urgent Medical Advice: If you experience swelling, wheezing, or difficulty breathing, call 999 or go to A&E immediately.
+An IgG test is not for these situations.

 Food Intolerance (IgG)